mjBayati/scrapper/README.md

 # WebScrapper

-scrapper is a template project to crawl data from sources that block usual crawlers.
+Scrapper is a template project to crawl data from sources that block usual crawlers.

 ## Installation
 - ** This package use [selenium web driver](https://www.npmjs.com/package/selenium-webdriver) as crawler tool